 Here’s the drill if you are not familiar with the program: The castaway comes having done his homework; with eight pieces of music — one of which he will choose as his favorite — plus a book and a luxury item that he will take to his island with him.
 You hear the music during the program accompanied with a story from the castaway about why he has chosen this particular piece.
 We focus on Damian’s selections today on the blog, and you can listen the entire Damian Lewis DID here and download it to listen on the go, too!

-Before we travel back to Damian’s selections… Some of us on Fan Fun with Damian Lewis have put together our own Desert Island Discs — with eight pieces of music with a story about why this particular piece reminds her of Damian Lewis himself or a character he plays; a book, a luxury item and — we could not help add our own twist — a Damian Lewis character to take to the island with her 🙂 We promise it is a lot of FUN — feel free to check out Desert Island Discs with Damianista, JaniaJania, Bookworm and LilMisfit!
-And with Damian bringing new characters to life and Fan Fun adding new members to the blog, we may renew our Desert Island Discs, please type it up and send to us at firstname.lastname@example.org so we publish it on Fan Fun!
+And here comes our summer project!
+Each blogger at Fan Fun with Damian Lewis is also putting together her own Desert Island Discs with eight pieces of music with a story about why this particular piece reminds her of Damian Lewis, himself or a character he plays; a book, a luxury item and… Because we could not help add our own twist, a Damian Lewis character to take to the island with her 😀 We promise it will be a lot of FUN!
+So stay tuned for Desert Island Discs with Damianista, JaniaJania, Gingersnap, Lady Trader, Holliedazzle and NotLinda in the weeks to come, and hey, if you get inspired and come up with your own Desert Island Discs, please type it up and send to us at firstname.lastname@example.org so we publish it on Fan Fun!
 We would LOVE to have you all on board!

 Ok.
 Time to visit Damian’s music choices with a quick story from him on why he has chosen this particular piece to take to his island 🙂 His selections attest to the fact that he is, in his own words “a nostalgic person, naturally, remembering people, happy moments in my life, and just good cheers.”
 They are all reminders of happy, fun and romantic times, referring to his family; his parents, his wife, and his kids.